drvinceknight/gt/_class-notes/extensive-form-games.md

 #### During the class

-Invite two students to play 4 level centipede game:
+Invite students to play the following game:

 - Player 1 can take or pass (if take: (2,0))
   - Player 2 can take or pass (if take: (1,3))